kirui93/ScenTrees.jl/docs/src/tutorial/tutorial5.md

 The crucial factor that leads to such high speed of computation in Julia is:

   - Julia is a multiple dispatch language.
 Its core design, _type-stability through specialization via multiple dispatch_ is what allows Julia to be very easy for a compiler to make into efficient code, but also allows the code to be very concise and "look like a scripting language".
 This will lead to some very clear performance gain.
-Type stability is the idead that there is only one possible type that can be outputted from a method.
+Type stability is the idea that there is only one possible type that can be outputted from a method.
 If a function is type-stable, then the compiler can know what type will be at all points in the function and smartly optimize it to the same assembly as C/Fortran.

 Our library totally relies on the above feature.
 That is why we were able to attain a speed of approximately 80 times than MATLAB.